pnpm/pnpm.io/docs/npmrc.md

 Create symlinks to executables in `node_modules/.bin` instead of command shims.
 This setting is ignored on Windows, where only command shims work.

+### verify-store-integrity

+Added in: v7.7.0

+* Default: **true**
+* Type: **Boolean**

+By default, if a file in the store has been modified, the content of this file is checked before linking it to a project's `node_modules`.
+If `verify-store-integrity` is set to `false`, files in the content-addressable store will not be checked during installation.